Into Film Clubs

 Viewing time 10 mins

-We look at how film can help to raise awareness of Autism, and hear from autistic film club member Bethany about why every day should be autism awareness day.
+We look at how film can help to raise awareness of autism, while Into Film Club member Bethany speaks about her own experience of autism in school life.

 Reading time 4 mins